martinandersson/money-profiling/README.md

 # Java Money Profiling

-Explores a few different ways to model a monetary amount in Java.
+Java money profiling explores a few different ways to model a monetary amount in Java.

-Provide unit tests and benchmarks that demonstrate relevant API:s and output profiling results; most notably *time cost* for serialization and *byte sizes*.
+It also provides unit tests and benchmarks that demonstrate relevant API:s and output profiling results; most notably *time cost* for serialization and *byte sizes*.

 JavaDoc provided [here].